enfuse/redis-demo/README.md

 Before running the application in local:

-Spin up the docker container so that postgress server instance is running in the backgroud.
+Spin up the docker container so that a postgress server instance is running in the backgroud.
 The image will also create a database table of students with some records in it.